JJemu/Vaalikone1/README.md

 # VaalikoneGroup11
- A barebones system where the user can answer questions to find out which candidate they should vote for in the elections!
+ A barebones system where the user can answer questions to find out which candidate they should vote for in the elections.
+School project